WeLikeGraphQL/universal-react-apollo-example/README.md

  - [CSSNext](http://cssnext.io/): use of official W3C syntax of the future CSS
  - Transforming styles with JS plugins by [PostCSS](http://postcss.org/)
  - [Wow.js](http://mynameismatthieu.com/WOW/) for CSS animations
- - [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for resolving [layout fatigue](http://blog.karenmenezes.com/2014/apr/13/floats-inline-block-or-display-table-or-flexbox/).
+ - [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for resolving [layout fatigue](http://blog.karenmenezes.com/2014/apr/13/floats-inline-block-or-display-table-or-flexbox/) and making the app responsive (open the app in desktop, mobile, whatever...).
 Doesn't work on IE 9, but it should not be a problem nowadays.
 See [browsers usage](http://caniuse.com/usage-table).
  - [CSS Modules](https://github.com/css-modules/css-modules): say goodbye to global scope in CSS and most of conflicts
  - Linting both JS and CSS, respectively by: [ESLint](http://eslint.org/) and [Stylelint](http://stylelint.io/)